SofoklisG/Bachelor-Thesis/R-Code/README.txt

-Folder containing all R Markdown files used in the thesis.
+Folder containing all R Markdown files used in the Bachelor's project.